Toco toucan beak: Outer beak

-Inner Beak
+Inner beak

 The inner beak is a collagen foam, with a high glycine content and subsequent hardness as in most bones.
 The fibrous network of collagen trabeculae varies from 70 to 200 micrometers in thickness and are often hollow with an edge connectivity of 3 or above.
 These, along with even thinner (2 to 25 micrometer) membranes characterize a closed cell foam network which provides the optimal strength at low density for flight consideration.
 The membranes and trabeculae have higher calcium mineralization content than the dense outer beak.
 Micro- and nano- indentation testing supports the notion that the inner collagen trabeculae are stronger pound for pound than the outer shell.

-Mechanical and Material Properties of the Toucan Beak
+Mechanical and material properties

 Research has been conducted in order to determine mechanical and material properties of the Toucan Beak.
 The apparent density of the overall beak is estimated to be between 0.1 and 0.25 grams per cubic centimeter.

-Outer Beak Properties
+Outer beak properties

-The exterior shell of the beak, the rhamphotheca, has a tensile strength of around 50 MPa and a Young’s Modulus of 6.7 GPa.
+The exterior shell of the beak, the rhamphotheca, has a tensile strength of around 50 MPa and a Young's Modulus of 6.7 GPa.
 From testing the keratin-layer of the beak, it was found the mean value of the Yield Strength is 30 MPa.
 Further, the yield strength of the beak is sensitive to the strain rate and is associated with the viscoelasticity of the inter-scale glue for the keratin scales.
 When the yield stress of the beak nears or exceeds the ultimate tensile strength, the fracture of the keratin scales is preferred for the beak over the viscoelastic deformation of the inter-scale glue.
-In regard to the Young’s Modulus and Yield Strength of the keratin in the beak, these values do not change along the longitudinal and transverse direction.
+In regard to the Young's Modulus and Yield Strength of the keratin in the beak, these values do not change along the longitudinal and transverse direction.
 The keratin shell can therefore be considered transversely isotropic.
 The fracture modes of the keratin shell demonstrate a dependence on the strain rate at which the fracture occurs.
 Testing at lower strain rates revealed a slipping of the scales that is a result of the organic glue being released.
 For higher strain rates, the keratin scales fractured.
 Hardness tests were conducted to determine microhardness and nanohardness values for the keratin shell, which are 0.22 ± 0.01 GPa and 0.48 ± 0.06 GPa, respectively.